 Sasha said: “The International Conflict and Cooperation programme offered the opportunity to expand on these topics, as well as the possibility to explore new aspects of conflict studies, such as international negotiations and resource-based struggles.”

-During her time at Stirling, Sarah participated in the Amnesty International Society, was a member of the University’s boxing club, and – through her course – also had the opportunity to visit a number of international organisations in Geneva.
+During her time at Stirling, Sasha participated in the Amnesty International Society, was a member of the University’s boxing club, and – through her course – also had the opportunity to visit a number of international organisations in Geneva.

 “I most-valued the approachability of my tutors,” Sasha continued.
 “This was the main aspect that led me back to Stirling.